WPManageNinja/paymattic-docs/docs/global-settings/how-to-change-currency-settings-in-wordpress-with-paymattic.md

 category: "Global Settings"
 ---

+# How to Change Currency Settings in WordPress with Paymattic

 [Paymattic](https://paymattic.com/) allows you to configure currency settings both globally and per form.
 This guide covers setting up currencies for payment gateways and customizing currency settings for individual forms.

 ## Global Currency Settings